The Trap of Life Insurance Third Pillar

 Lets’s start with the first difference: flexibility.

 With a standard third-pillar account, you can deposit money whenever you want.
-But with life insurance 3a, you have to pay your monthly premium every month.
+But with life insurance 3a, you must pay your premium regularly.
+For most providers, you will pay for months.
+But sometimes, you may have to pay quarterly, semi-annully or even annually.
 This limitation leads to several disadvantages.

 First, if you want to max out your third pillar in January and forget about it, you can do it with a third pillar in a bank.
-With life insurance, you have no choice but to pay each month.
+With life insurance, you have no choice but to pay when the insurance tells you to.

 More importantly, if you are having a bad year and do not want to contribute to your third pillar, you cannot stop paying your life insurance (without penalty).
 On the other hand, you can stop paying your 3a account for several years if you want.
 This lack of flexibility is important because it means your life insurance 3a can put you in trouble.